krithygowthamn/Online-examinations-systems./README.md

 ![software image](https://github.com/user-attachments/assets/26bd2fe9-7be1-4ff2-86d9-afba19432ec6)

-# COMMUNICTION DIAGRAM:

-A communication diagram offers the same information as a sequence diagram, but while a sequence diagram emphasizes the time and order of events, a communication diagram emphasizes the messages exchanged between objects in an application.
-Sequence diagrams can fall short of offering the "big picture."

-Communication diagrams offer benefits similar to sequence diagrams, but they will offer a better understanding of how components communicate and interact with each other rather than solely emphasizing the sequence of events.
-They can be a useful reference for businesses, organizations, and engineers who need to visualize and understand the physical communications within a program.
-Try drawing a sequence diagram to:

 # PACKAGE DIAGRAM:

 Package diagrams are structural diagrams used to show the organization and arrangement of various model elements in the form of packages.
 A package is a grouping of related UML elements, such as diagrams, documents, classes, or even other packages.
 Each element is nested within the package, which is depicted as a file folder within the diagram, then arranged hierarchically within the diagram.
 Package diagrams are most commonly used to provide a visual